-At Cleveland State University (CSU), the College of Engineering administers the computer science program, while the College of Business manages the information systems program.
+At Cleveland State University, the College of Engineering administers the computer science program, while the College of Business manages the information systems program.
 For international students choosing between two digitally focused degree programs, this may seem like a subtle difference.
 However, it is actually a helpful guide, indicating two particular approaches to similar majors.

-“When I’m talking with students about whether they are more aligned interest-wise with computer science (CS) or info systems (IS), I always ask them if they are more concerned about the process, which is CS, or the user, which is IS,” said Dr. Sarah West, CSU Global academic coordinator.
-“There’s definitely an overlap between the two disciplines, but how they work with data and technology is just different.”
+“When I’m talking with students about whether they are more aligned interest-wise with computer science (CS) or info systems (IS), I always ask them if they are more concerned about the process, which is CS, or the user, which is IS,” said Dr. Sarah West, Cleveland State Global academic coordinator.* “There’s definitely an overlap between the two disciplines, but how they work with data and technology is just different.”

 So, what are the differences between computer science and information systems, and which program is right for you?
 Let’s compare the programs at Cleveland State University.